-- Complete your Exit Survey and submit your final transcript request to your college advisor. - Schedule a physical exam plus any necessary vaccinations required over the summer. - Sign up for a pre-orientation program if your college offers one.
+- Complete your Exit Survey in Naviance and submit your final transcript request to your college advisor using Parchment found on our Archbishop Carroll school website. - Schedule a physical exam plus any necessary vaccinations required over the summer. - Sign up for a pre-orientation program if your college offers one.
 These tend to be Outward Bound Type trips designed to form new relationships outside the classroom. - If you go to a state college or university, they may offer several orientation days so sign up as soon as you know your availability.
 This should be a priority over vacation and travel. - Set up a bank account with your parents, if you do not already have one.
 Make sure a branch is available near the school you will be attending. - Find out if you will need to take any placement exams for Math, English or Foreign Language and when they are being held.
 Many colleges will exempt you if you have scored in a certain range on a SAT or AP exam.